 Firstly, these destinations are generally cheaper than an emergency room, reducing costs by avoiding a large ED charge.
 However, even more importantly, these alternative destinations are better able to meet the patient’s medical needs, which lowers the chance that they will need to call 911 again in the future, either because their medical problem is resolved or because they become aware of alternative ways to access care besides calling 911.

 Suppose a patient knows that they can go to urgent care or a primary care physician next time they have an upper respiratory infection.
 They can receive better and faster care than they would be by calling an ambulance and being transported to an ER.
-In that case, they are more likely to do so that in the future.
+In that case, they are more likely to do so in the future.
 Thus, future ambulance costs and ED charges are avoided entirely.

 3. MIH-CP programs reduce hospital readmissions.

 One specific subset of “super-utilizers” are those who rely on 911 calls and ED visits to treat flare-ups of chronic conditions.
 These flare-ups could often be avoided with proper condition management, so MIH-CP programs allow these patients to avoid expensive ED visits by helping them keep these conditions in control.

 Community paramedics can provide long-term follow-up care to patients who might otherwise receive acute care in an ED, but then upon discharge, return right back to the habits that exacerbated their condition in the first place.

 Through home visits, paramedics can help manage a patient’s medications, provide counselling on hospital or clinic discharge instructions, assess the patient’s lifestyle, and educate them on how and why they may need to change certain things.
 This kind of at-home preventative care allows patients to control their chronic conditions and avoid the need to call 911 and visit the ER in the future, thereby reducing costs associated with emergency transport and treatment.